Off-Campus Mental Health Providers

 Searching for Off-Campus Mental Health Providers

-The Student Counseling Center offers free short term therapy to all current Mercy College students.
+The Student Counseling Center offers free short term therapy to all current Mercy University students.
 While the short term model is common among American colleges and allows students to learn coping skills and to address short term goals, it is limited in the number of sessions.
 Sometimes, long term therapy or more specialized treatment with an outside provider can be more beneficial.

 Please read through the information below to learn how to find a therapist or psychiatrist in your community.
 If you have any questions, the Student Counseling Center can help you to find a referral to a nearby mental health provider who takes your insurance.